 Our client developed a range of high flow-rate seed screening methods for quantifying molecules of interest.
 This innovative technology is based on combining selective markers and image analyses to quickly quantify specific molecules whilst also evaluating qualitative traits (morphology, color, etc.).

 Initially developed for the agri-food industry, market professionals noted that this project could find applications in the pharmaceutical industry for finding seed varieties containing a high number of molecules of interest.

 Our client developed a new chilled mirror Aw-meter capable of taking fast, precise measurements with no need for ventilation inside the measurement chamber.
 This lack of ventilation, obtained through specially designed, optimized geometry, considerably reduces fouling of the device, thus simplifying maintenance.

 Initially destined for the agri-food and cosmetics sectors, pharmaceutical laboratories expressed clear interest in this device.

 Our client developed polymers containing non-natural information that can be used as forensic markers.
 They use sequential polyurethane codes as molecular barcodes to mark any type of polymer film, plastic (extruded or injected), inorganic (ceramics, silicon chips), liquid (inks, oils, latex) or even textile materials.

 This technology was originally developed for the secure documents market such as banknotes and passports.
 However, the market professionals surveyed for this technology thought that the pharmaceutical sector would be particularly interested in its use for combatting forgeries.

-It cannot be emphasized enough, a good market segment for an innovation is a market with a need that is already mature.
-70% of innovation failures are due to a lack of market need.
+It cannot be emphasized enough, a good market segment for innovation is a market with a need that is already mature.
+70% of innovation failures are due to a lack of market needs.

 Do you have several potential markets?
 Capitalize on them to unlock the potential of your project.

-What other fields of application have you identified?
+What other fields of applications have you identified?